ratul0547/sturdy-iptv/README.md

 - `countries` folder contains channels categorized into different countries.

 ### **Usage**
-clone the repository to local storage and add the files to your preferred IPTV Player.
+clone the repository to local storage and add the files into your preferred IPTV Player.